Symbolbild: Tennis im redaktionellen Magazinkontext

 Source: ATP/Overtime Partnership Report, YSBR 2026

-Haven’t picked up a racket since PE class?
-No worries.
-Tennis in 2026 offers more beginner-friendly options than ever before:
+Haven’t held a racket since gym class?
+No problem.
+Tennis in 2026 has more beginner-friendly options than ever:

-Cardio Tennis: A group workout on court.
-More movement than technique, music pumping, all levels welcome.
+Cardio Tennis: Group workout on the court.
+More about movement than technique, music plays, all levels welcome.
 No match pressure, no scorekeeping.
-Available in many German cities for 10-15 euros per session.
+Available in many German cities for 10-15 Euro per session.

-Fast4 Tennis: Shortened matches—four games to win instead of six, no advantage, tiebreak at 3-3.
+Fast4 Tennis: Shortened matches – four games to win instead of six, no advantage, tiebreak at 3:3.
 A match lasts 30-45 minutes instead of two hours.
-Perfect for professionals with tight schedules.
+Perfect for busy professionals with limited time.

 Racket Sharing: Many clubs and public courts offer rental rackets.
-You don’t need 300 euros’ worth of gear to give it a try.
-Sports shoes and a T-shirt are enough to get started.
+You don’t need a 300-Euro setup to try it out.
+Tennis shoes and a T-shirt are enough.

-YouTube as Your Coach: Channels like Essential Tennis, Top Tennis Training, and Intuitive Tennis have millions of subscribers and offer free technique tutorials that outshine some club coaches.
-Pair that with a connected racket, and you’ve got a virtual coach for zero euros.
+YouTube as Coach: Channels like Essential Tennis, Top Tennis Training, and Intuitive Tennis have millions of subscribers and offer free technique tutorials that are better than some club coaches.
+Combined with a Connected Racket, you have a virtual coach for zero Euro.

-Tennis is the only sport where technology simultaneously lowers the entry barrier and enhances the experience for advanced players.
-Smart courts and connected rackets make the leap from 2016 to 2026 bigger than the one from 1996 to 2016.
+Tennis is the only sport where technology simultaneously lowers the barrier to entry and enhances the experience for advanced players.
+Smart Courts and Connected Rackets make the difference between 2016 and 2026 greater than the one between 1996 and 2016.

 Editorial Take